Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

 - [RiverBench ci-worker](https://github.com/RiverBench/ci-worker) – a real-world application that is used for processing large RDF datasets in a CI/CD pipeline.
 It uses Jelly-JVM for serialization and deserialization with Apache Jena.
 It also uses extensively Apache Pekko Streams.

-[^1]: There is nothing stopping you from using both at the same time.
+[^1]: There is nothing stopping you from using more than one at the same time.
 You can also pretty easily add support for any other Java-based RDF library by implementing a few interfaces.
 [More details here](dev/implementing.md).

 ## Questions?